 “During statewide competition, Mincey’s company virtually walked off with first prize in every contest — including reel races, truck races and fire extinguishing.

-“An employe of the city fire department for nearly one-half century, Mincey died in August of 1959.
+“An employe of the city fire department for nearly one-half century, Mincey died in August of 1959 [sic; 1950].

-“He was carried to the Rountree Church [actually, Odd Fellows] cemetery aboard a city fire department, and resting above his grave today is a fire hydrant, symbolic of his love for fire-fighting.
+“He was carried to the Rountree Church [actually, Odd Fellows] cemetery aboard a city fire truck, and resting above his grave today is a fire hydrant, symbolic of his love for fire-fighting.

 “Mincey started to work for the city fire department when there were no trucks and when the reels had to be pulled by the firemen.

 “He had a fire alarm hooked up to his house and connected the main station.
 When it rang, he was off and pedaling his bicycle to the blaze.

 “It has been said that Mincey was the fastest bicyclist in the city.

 “During his service with the city, Mincey fought nearly every major major fire.